Walking Taco Recipe (Perfect for Parties!) + Video

 I also place a basket of plastic forks nearby. - Have a slow cooker with the ground beef next to the chips, and add a small plate to rest the serving spoon on.

 - Serve!
-Guests can start at one end and add whatever they would like right into their taco in a bag!
+Guests can start at one end and add whatever they would like right into their walking taco chips bag!

 Topping Suggestions